opensearch-project/documentation-website/_search-plugins/retrieve-specific-fields.md

 ### Using `docvalue_fields` with nested objects

 In OpenSearch, if you want to retrieve doc values for nested objects, you cannot directly use the `docvalue_fields` parameter because it will return an empty array.
-Instead, you should use the `inner_hits` parameter with its own `docvalue_fields` property, see following example.
+Instead, you should use the `inner_hits` parameter with its own `docvalue_fields` property, as shown in the following example.

-1. Define the Index and Mappings:
+1. Define the index mappings:
     ```
     PUT my_index
     {